 - the prosecutor,

-- the judge, and possibly
+- the judge, and

-- a jury
+- possibly a jury.

 The arraignment provides you with your first opportunity to plead guilty, not guilty, or “no contest” to your California DUI charges.
-If you plead guilty, you will be sentenced, and (with the exception of fulfilling your probation terms), your case will be closed.
+If you plead guilty, you will be sentenced, and (with the exception of fulfilling your probation terms), your DUI case will be closed.

 If you plead not guilty, you or your California DUI lawyer will be entitled to review and challenge all of the prosecution's evidence.
 This includes a copy of the police report and access to the maintenance records of the chemical testing instrument(s) that were used.

 Although California DUI defenses aren't a “phase” of the DUI process, they need to be mentioned.
-After your California DUI defense lawyer obtains the prosecution's evidence, he/she begins identifying which defenses apply to your case.
+After your California DUI defense lawyer obtains the prosecution's evidence, he/she begins identifying which DUI legal defenses apply to your case.